Medical questions & health advice by board certified doctors

-"Does exercise lessen constipation?
+"Does exercise lessen constipation?"

 I feel like when I used to exercise more, my bowel movements were much more regular.
 Could that be true, or was it just that I was eating differently then?
 If it is true, then what kinds of exercise are best for staying regular?
 Are there kinds of exercise that are bad for your digestion?

 If you feel that exercise has helped improve your bowel movements, consider restarting an exercise regimen because it is likely that this has helped lessen your symptoms of constipation.
 Also, a healthy diet is essential to keeping your bowel movements regular.
 Diets rich in leafy green vegetables, fruits and vegetables, and avoiding meat products are all good ways to improve your overall GI health.
 Staying hydrated while you exercise and afterwards are also important to keep your bowel movements regular.
 In terms of exercises, there are unlikely to be any exercises that would be bad for digestion and it is likely that most exercises will improve your constipation, or at least, not worsen it to any degree.
 Again, it is best that you be evaluated by your primary care doctor who will be able to best assess the appropriate steps to help treat your constipation.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.